terah/fluent-assert/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/terah/fluent-assert.svg?style=flat-square)](https://scrutinizer-ci.com/g/terah/fluent-assert)
 [![Total Downloads](https://img.shields.io/packagist/dt/terah/fluent-assert.svg?style=flat-square)](https://packagist.org/packages/terah/fluent-assert)

 This is a fork/subset of the awesome package Assert (https://github.com/beberlei/assert).
 I only use the fluent (chained) interface and the assert library is very heavily used chunk of code.
-By breaking it into it's own library the library is about 3 times faster (using my very unscientific benchark).
+By breaking it into it's own library the library is about 3 times faster (using my very unscienctific benchark).

 ## Install